Mission: Impossible 2: Casting

+Filming

+Principal photography began on April 19, 1999 in Sydney.
+Andrew Lesnie served as the initial cinematographer, but left to work on The Lord of the Rings trilogy.
+At Fox Studios Australia, four soundstages were used for the film's production, the largest at the time, costing $45 million.
+Filming also took place at Los Angeles Center Studios in Los Angeles, California.

 The studio expressed concern about the safety of filming Cruise's entrance scene, in which he is free solo climbing at Dead Horse Point State Park in Moab, Utah.
 Cruise refused to drop the idea because he could not think of a better way to reintroduce the character.
 There was no safety net as he filmed the sequence, but he did have a harness and a thin wire.
 He tore his shoulder when performing the jump from one part of the cliff to another.

-Thandiwe Newton discussed her unpleasant on-set experiences with Cruise during the shooting of the balcony sequence in a 2020 interview.
+Newton discussed her unpleasant on-set experiences with Cruise during the shooting of the balcony sequence in a 2020 interview.
 According to Newton, Cruise was heavily stressed over the expectations of the sequel being good and was upset during the shooting of said scene because she had "the shittiest lines."
 The two decided to reverse roleplay each other as practice.
 However, it was unhelpful for her and pushed her "into a place of terror and insecurity."
 After the shooting was finished for the day, she contacted Jonathan Demme, telling him what happened.
 Looking back on that day, Newton said about Cruise, "Bless him.
 And I really do mean bless him because he was trying his damnedest".

+Production was delayed due to problems with the screenplay and budget and Cruise had to take a break from filming to do publicity for Eyes Wide Shut.
+Combined with scheduling conflicts and injuries he sustained in a motorcycle accident while filming, Scott decided not to play the role of Wolverine in X-Men.

 During the final fight scene between Ethan Hunt and Sean Ambrose, Cruise insisted that a real knife be used.
-The knife was attached to a cable and was carefully measured to stop a quarter of an inch from Cruise's eyeball, and Cruise asked Dougray Scott to put his full strength down on the knife to get a realistic look for the scene.
+The knife was attached to a cable and was carefully measured to stop a quarter of an inch from Cruise's eyeball, and Cruise asked Scott to put his full strength down on the knife to get a realistic look for the scene.
+Filming finished on December 15, 1999.